28 Dec Happy Birthday, Other Other Me

 “What is it?”
 I asked.

-I checked the windows but couldn’t see anything.
-But as we stood there, looking out, I could hear something.
+I inspected the windows but saw nothing.
+But as we stood there, looking out, I heard something.
 Scratching.
 Like a tired dog trying to open a door.
-We listened, and other me whispered.

-We cracked open the window and made it outside.
-I helped other me up there, and we tip-toed across the metal roof.
+We cracked the window open and made it outside.
+I helped “other me” up, and we tip-toed across the metal roof.
 It was this corrugated metal roof, and in the rain it was slippery as all hell.
 The sound of water drops echoed, masking our footsteps.
-As we reached the ladder, I stopped and whispered.
+As we reached the ladder, I stopped.

-“Hand me the keys,” I said.
+“Hand me the keys,” I whispered.
 “I’ll get the car started.”

 He hesitated.
-Even now, it was like looking into a mirror – but there was something different there.
-I knew myself well enough to read my own face, and the two of us were feeling something vastly different.
-I couldn’t put a finger on what though.
-Either way, he wasn’t handing me the keys.
+Even now, looking at him was like staring into a mirror–but something was different.
+I knew myself well enough to read my own face, and the two of us felt something vastly different.
+I couldn’t put my finger on what, however.
+Either way, he refused to give me the keys.

 “I can drive,” he said.
 “Don’t worry, just go.”